Largo Winch II: Plot

 As Francken publicly announces that she has a witness against Largo, he finds a phone number of a private bank in Switzerland and calls it, and he is given the information about the Pandora account and that it contains 68 million dollars.
 Holding this a secret, he, against the objections of his lawyers and Cochrane, books the flight to Bangkok to personally meet with Francken to meet the witness.
 He also instructs his personal butler, Gauthier, to go with him to Bangkok and to locate Simon, since he worked for General Min's associate.
 When they arrive in Bangkok, Gauthier leaves to find Simon while Largo goes to the UN embassy.
 Upon arriving, Largo is shocked to discover that the witness is Malunai, who falsely testifies against Largo for being involved in the massacre, and Francken also reports to him that General Min was paid from a secret account that Nerio owned, called Pandora.
 Largo violently objects to the accusations and strikes Malunai, and he is detained by Francken.
 However, The Thai government drops his charges and sets him free, and he is picked up by Cochrane.
 However, after getting his personal items back, he finds a "Sorry" note given to him by Malunai.
 He also finds out that she was deported back to Burma.
 Against Cochrane's protests, Largo leaves.
 Francken, angry for the deportation of Malunai and Largo's acquittal, finds out that Largo has contacted the private bank and goes to Zurich.

 Largo arrives in Burma, where the local militia awaits him to transport him to General Min.
 However, en route, the jeep transporting Largo is attacked by the local resistance movement led by Kadjang, who is seeking revenge against Largo.
 However, Largo tells him his story and convinces him to join sides with him.
 They head to General Min's base, with Kudjang and his men disguised as soldiers, and Kudjang's men detonate several gas tanks, creating a diversion, while Largo releases the prisoners, and also Malunai herself, who reveals that Min forced her to falsely testify with the threat that they will kill her son.
 They head to General Min's hut, only to find him with Malunai's son, Noom.
 Min reveals that, while he was paid half in advance to massacre the village, he never got the rest of the money, and orders Largo to make a 25 million$ to Min's account.
-Largo obeys, but as he completes the transfer, he attacks Min and takes Noom and Malunai, and they escape by boat.
+Largo obeys, but as he completes the transfer, Min attacks Largo who knocks him down and takes Noom and Malunai, and they escape by boat.